 Your hot tub has seen more use lately

-Hot tubs are meant to be shared, so it’s no wonder that they see an awful lot of people come and go in a day.
+Hot tubs are meant to be shared, so it’s no wonder they see many people come and go in a day.

 It’s a little gross, and most people don’t like to think about it, but every person who gets in the hot tub is leaving behind:

-Your sanitizer and filtration are set up to deal with this, but if it’s getting a sudden burst of people coming and going, then the water will cloud up from all the gunk it’s trying to filter.
+Your sanitizer and filtration are set up to deal with this, but if there’s a sudden burst of people coming and going, the water will cloud up from all the gunk it’s trying to filter.
 It may even have run out of sanitizer to deal with it all.

 Can too much chlorine make water cloudy?

-We briefly discussed that low levels of sanitizer could lead to cloudy water from all the stuff that isn’t being cleaned up, but it goes the other way, too.
+We briefly discussed that low sanitizer levels could lead to cloudy water from all the stuff that isn’t being cleaned up, but it goes the other way, too.

 High levels of any of the core chemical levels (sanitizer, pH, and alkalinity) can have effects that lead to cloudy water.

-This is just another reason why it’s important always to keep an eye on your core chemical levels.
+This is another reason why it’s important always to monitor your core chemical levels.

 How to fix cloudy hot tub water

-Now that we’ve gone over the main culprits of your cloudy hot tub water let’s discuss each one and how to fix it (along with some other tips).
+Now that we’ve discussed the main culprits of your cloudy hot tub water, let’s discuss each one and how to fix it (along with some other tips).

 Clear the tub of debris

 That’s just to name a few.
-Not covering your hot tub will lead to the water being cloudy all the time—a serious health risk—and you’ll also spend lots more on sanitizers and clarifiers.
+Not covering your hot tub will make the water cloudy all the time—a serious health risk—and you’ll also spend lots more on sanitizers and clarifiers.

-Frankly, if your hot tub has much of this in it then frankly, you will be better off draining the hot tub, cleaning it and then refilling.
+If your hot tub has much of this in it, you will be better off draining, cleaning and then refilling it.

 Clean the filter

-If the hot tub filters are very dirty this can certainly be a contributory factor in the spa water being cloudy.
+If the hot tub filters are very dirty, this can certainly contribute to cloudy spa water.

 Cleaning the hot tub filters should be a part of your regular hot tub maintenance schedule.
 This post will help with the best way to clean hot tub filters.